yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-optimistic-locking.markdown

 ## Step 5 -- Update Failure

-If you use optimistic locking and your update operation fails, an `org.openspaces.core.SpaceOptimisticLockingFailureException` is thrown.
+If you use optimistic locking and your update operation fails, an `Exception` is thrown.
 This exception is thrown when you try to write an object whose version ID value does not match the version of the existing object within the space - i.e. you are not using the latest version of the object.
 You can either roll back or refresh the failed object and try updating it again.
 This means you should repeat steps 3 and 4 - read the latest committed object from the space, back to the client side and perform the update again.
-For a fast refresh, you may re-read the object using `readByID` method.
+For a fast refresh, you may re-read the object using `ReadByID` method.
 Make sure you also provide the `SpaceRouting` value.

 ## Step 6 -- Commit or Rollback Changes